Dance Classes in Singapore for students of all ages.

 - Contemporary dance technique – 1 hour

-To resgister for class please email Bernice Lee firstname.lastname@example.org
+To resgister and enquire, please email Bernice Lee firstname.lastname@example.org

-A choreographer, an associate member at Dance Nucleus, and a lecturer at Lasalle College of the Arts and NAFA, she has worked as dramaturgy assistant for Shahar Binyamini in his creation for Frontier Danceland (PARADISO , 2018).
-Bernice most recently performed her solo “Ghosting: Indelible in the Hippocampus” at M1 Contact Contemporary Dance Festival, and had her directorial debut in Happy Waiting.
+A choreographer, an associate member at Dance Nucleus (2017-2020), and a part-time lecturer at Lasalle College of the Arts, she has worked as dramaturgy assistant for Shahar Binyamini in his creation for Frontier Danceland (PARADISO , 2018).
+Bernice has recently shown her work at M1 Contact Contemporary Dance Festival and The Esplanade’s Dans Festival.

 Bernice is the co-director of Derring-Do Dance, with longtime collaborator Faye Lim.
 Derring-Do Dance was founded upon the belief in contemporary dance as a radical way for every person to experience the creative, emotional and social capacities of their bodies.
 We are well-known for Rolypoly Family and Body Smarts Through Movement Arts.